foilhat-ai/.github/profile/README.md

 # Foilhat.ai
 ## A Student-Developed project to make credible information more accessible

 Greetings!
+I've made my code private so that I can control who can copy it and take credit.
 If you are here looking for access, send me an email at gronkyd@gmail.com with your name, email, and why you want access; and I'll get back to you within a day.

 -Daniel Weiss